Whipped-cream charger

-A whipped cream charger is a steel cylinder or cartridge filled with nitrous oxide (N2O) that is used as a whipping agent in a whipped cream dispenser.
+A whipped cream charger (colloquially called a whippet, nos or nang when used recreationally) is a steel cylinder or cartridge filled with nitrous oxide (N2O) that is used as a whipping agent in whipped cream.
 The narrow end of a charger has a foil covering that is broken to release the gas.
-This is usually done by a sharp pin inside the whipped cream dispenser.
-The nitrous oxide in chargers is also used as an oxidizer in hybrid model rocket engines.
+This is usually done by a sharp pin inside the whipping siphon.

 Nitrous oxide is a popular recreational drug, and whipped cream chargers are a convenient source of the gas.
-Among users, the chargers are colloquially called whippets, nos, nossies or nangs.

-The kitchen appliance that receives the charger is a whipping siphon.

 Description

 The cylinders are about 6.3 cm long by 1.8 cm wide, with a volume of 10 cm3 and capacity for most brands of 8 g of pressurized N2O.
 Their walls are about 2 mm thick to withstand the pressure of the gas, and they are rounded at one end with a narrow tip at the other end.
 While refillable chargers were once available, all chargers are now non-refillable; the latter consist entirely of recyclable steel.